 Ladder safety is important.
 This is where a lot of accidents happen because you go up and down a ladder many times in one day when working on a roof.
 When using a ladder, make sure to:

 Please review the installation sheet of the product you are using.
 It is easy to do online.
-Placement of the nails is important to have a warranty in place and more importantly having a good roof.
+Placement of the nails is important to have a warranty in place and more importantly for having a good roof.
 Most asphalt roofs require four nails.
-In some high wind areas or with steep mansard type roofs, six nails are required.
+In some high wind areas or with steep mansard type roofs, six or more nails are required.

 Many people will try clearing a clogged downspout by putting a garden hose down the downspout, while others try using a leaf blower.
 Both may be successful, but if not, try using a leaf blower and inserting the nozzle into the bottom outlet of the downspout and blowing upwards to loosen the clog.